 An orthodontist is a dentist first.
-Dr. Shah and Dr. Tamburrino both went to dental school, just like your family dentist.
-However, we also had an additional 2-3 years of training to focus solely on braces and jaw alignment.
-It's all we do, all day, every day!
-We do not do cleanings, fillings, crowns, veneers, extractions, dentures, or root canals....only braces :) We focus on one aspect of dentistry only - moving teeth - so that you can be assured your treatment is done safely and efficiently!
+Dr. Shah went to dental school, just like your family dentist.
+However, he also had an additional two to three years of training to focus solely on braces and jaw alignment.
+It’s all we do, all day, every day!
+We do not do cleanings, fillings, crowns, veneers, extractions, dentures, or root canals… we only do braces.
+We focus on one aspect of dentistry only—moving teeth—so that you can be assured that your treatment is done safely and efficiently!

-Your initial consultation will give you the opportunity to meet our team, learn more about orthodontics, receive a complete initial exam, and find out which treatment options will best meet your needs.
+Your initial consultation will give you the opportunity to meet Dr. Shah and our team, learn more about orthodontics, receive a complete initial exam, and find out which treatment options will best meet your needs.
 During your initial consultation:

-1. You’ll find out if orthodontic treatment will be beneficial, and, if so when your treatment should begin.
+1. You’ll find out whether you’re a candidate for orthodontic treatment, and when your treatment should begin.

 - Do my upper and lower jaws fit together well?